Back to top

 Perimenopause is known for its emotional rollercoaster, thanks to fluctuating hormones.
 But as oestrogen and progesterone levels continue their downward trend and the more erratic and dramatic fluctuations start to settle, you might notice fewer mood swings and less emotional instability.

 However, for some women, low oestrogen can contribute to persistent anxiety or low mood, so it’s important to monitor your mental health and seek support if needed.
+The key is to talk about your symptoms and seek support, particularly if they are becoming more severe and difficult to cope with.

-For more on mood swings in the menopause transition, and ways to manage them, see here.
-To read about anxiety head here, and here to read about depression.
+(For more on mood swings in the menopause transition, and ways to manage them, see here.
+To read about anxiety, head here, and here to read about depression.)

 It’s important to monitor migraine and please seek medical support if they become more frequent or severe, or if they are not responding to usual medication.
 See here for more on headaches and migraine in the menopause transition.

-Many women struggle with insomnia or frequent night wakings during perimenopause – in both the early and late stages.
+Many women struggle with insomnia or frequent night wakings during perimenopause, in both the early and late stages.
 As hormone fluctuations settle in the menopause and beyond into postmenopause, some women find their sleep improves, though others may continue to experience sleep issues into menopause.
-Sleep can be a debilitating symptom of the menopause transition and to read more about what causes this and ways to manage sleep issues, see here.
+Sleep can be a debilitating symptom of the menopause transition.

 While some symptoms, like mood swings and irregular periods, may ease, others—such as vaginal dryness and bladder weakness—can persist into menopause and postmenopause.